What to Expect at Your First Visit

 The elements of bread and juice are passed through the Sanctuary by serving Elders.
 (NOTE: we are currently not offering Seated Communion due to COVID19 safety protocols.

 Pastors will be on the Patio just outside the building or in the Narthex (the foyer outside of the Sanctuary) and look forward to the opportunity to meet you, so please introduce yourself and mention that you are a newcomer.

 During warm weather months there is often a fellowship time on the Porch (just outside of the Narthex).

-If you are a first time visitor, please take a welcome bag as you leave the Narthex.
+If you are a first time visitor, please take a welcome bag from the table near the entry door as you leave the Narthex.

 If you are interested in becoming a new member, sign-up to attend a new member class.